 Two organisations, Turriff and District Ltd (TDL) and Turriff & District Community Council (TDCC) agreed to work together and form a Company (limited by guarantee) which would operate and manage the Park for the benefit of the area.
-In March 2012 after a great deal of negotiation and hard work, the park opened for business and now two years later we are seriously planning for the future.
+In March 2012 after a great deal of negotiation and hard work, the park opened for business and now six years later we are still planning for the future.

 The original board of Directors. composing three persons from each of the groups are still there.
 Martin Kirk, of Kirk Natural Stone, is Managing Director.
 The other members from TDL are Anne Iravani of Iravani Associates, and Bryan Chalmers, a consultant with Allathan Associates.
 From TDCC came Rose Logan, Director of North East Boilers; Ian Garden, Chairman of Friends of Turriff & Banff MS Group; and John Smith an independent accountant.

 The Board are especially pleased that Linda Pirie will continue in her post as warden and is fully consulted by the Board on all matters regarding the Park, and is an invaluable part of the team.

 An old saying is that two swallows do not make a summer.
 Equally it could be said that good years, which we have had in the past, is no guarantee for continued success, but the Board is committed to the Park's future.